selkovjr/gt-2-thermistor-experiment/README.md

 This model is dodgy in too many ways to mention, yet it simulates the sort of gradient that could be responsible for the warp.

-First off, all such models, good or bad, are robustly redundant for the purposes of thermistor calibration.
-All we want to know is by how much and in what direction we need to offset probe measurements in order to match the real temperature around the thermistor (otherwise not known because we cannot measure it directly without much hassle).
-The dependence of gradient strength in a solid on the temperature of heat source is always exponential.
-Had I managed to remember that, I would simply add an arbitrary exponential function to measured temperature values, optimizing it for the best fit.
-Instead, I used this sketchy heat transfer model to generate the offsets.
-This method is both fanciful and thought-free.
-I like it.

-Varying heat inputs in this model to match measured temperatures at the probe reveals the following dependence of thermistor-probe gradient on probe temperature (the actual independent variable is heater output, but all we know is its proxy value reported by the probe):
+Varying heat inputs to match measured temperatures at the probe reveals the following dependence of the thermistor-probe gradient on probe temperature:

 ![thermal gradient](gradient.png)